cyberark/identity-aws-verified-permissions-demo/README.md

 ```bash
 python access-demo-resource.py -u <username> -i <identity url> -g <resource url>
 ```
-Enter your password on this propmt "Enter your password: " and the script will invoke a login and API Gateway Call.
+Enter your password on this prompt "Enter your password: " and the script will invoke a login and API Gateway Call.

 ### Comments

-1. the user name should be in this pattern: `user_name@cyberark_identity_domain`.
+1. the username should be in this pattern: `user_name@cyberark_identity_domain`.
 For example, `my_user@trialdomain`.
 2. You can change the user attributes.
 For example, use different `user_dept` value.

 In case you are authorized, the result message is `Hello from Lambda!`.
 Otherwise, you get `User is not authorized to access this resource with an explicit deny`.